Thailand Marriage Visa Guide

 - 40,000 THB monthly income (supported by appropriate documentation)

-Step 3.
-Season Your Funds
+Step 4.
+Open a Bank Account and Season Your Funds

 If using the 400,000 THB deposit method: